 CEOs and managers need to support sustainability initiatives and embed them as part of the company’s culture.
 Make sure that the senior leadership teams endorse and embed sustainability into your operations so there is a top-down flow.
 And further to that, empower your team to also endorse from the bottom-up.
 Companies have been reluctant to share their initiatives, thinking they had to be perfect before spreading the word.
 This is a huge misconception as stakeholders want to know what brands have done and what they are working on – this builds deeper affinity.
 For example, TAL group implemented recycling water years ago but are only now sharing about it, this is a wasted opportunity to connect with external stakeholders and also influence others in the industry to follow suit.

 7. Consumers need to be part of the change

 Roger Lee, CEO of TAL group, one of the biggest textile manufacturer reminded us of some facts about its industry.
-Fashion is the one of the most polluting industry after oil and gas and 20% of all chemicals in the world are used by the fashion industry.
+Fashion is one of the most polluting industries after oil and gas, using 20% of all chemicals in the world.
 We could list more stats without even touching upon the ethical aspects of the issues but we will stop there.
 In general, consumers are not always aware of the “true cost” behind manufacturing a t-shirt.
 Education and awareness would automatically influence consumers’ purchasing decisions towards more eco-friendly choices.

-If consumers and clients are not demanding, changes from within companies, change will happen slower.
+If consumers and clients are not demanding, changes from within companies will happen slower.
 Businesses should be part of the solution, especially for their own B2B needs.
-For instance, when organising business trips, companies should favor sustainable options for hotels, restaurants, transportation means etc.
+For instance, when organising business trips, companies should favour sustainable options for hotels, restaurants, transportation means etc.